LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Ground results can be compared using the standard `==/2` term equality built-in predicate.
 Non-ground results can be compared using the `variant/2` predicate provided by `lgtunit`.
 The standard `subsumes_term/2` built-in predicate can be used when testing a compound term structure while abstracting some of its arguments.
-Floating-point numbers can be compared using the `=~=/2` predicate provided by `lgtunit`.
+Floating-point numbers can be compared using the `=~=/2`, `approximately_equal/3`, `essentially_equal/3`, and `tolerance_equal/4` predicates provided by `lgtunit`.
 Using the `=/2` term unification built-in predicate is almost always an error as it would mask test goals failing to bind output arguments.

 Testing non-deterministic predicates